 Organize paints by color and put paint markers and brushes in a coffee cup or jar for easy access.

-Lay newspaper down on your painting service and fill up your water jar (for rinsing paint brushes).
+Lay old newspapers or brown craft paper on your painting service and fill up your water jar (for rinsing paintbrushes).

 You will have to change the paintbrush water often.